 The standard meeting room set up for most sessions includes:

-- Theatre seating (rows of chairs facing front of room with center aisle)
+• Theater seating (rows of chairs facing front of room with center aisle)

-- Head table and podium
+• Head table and podium

 For Works-In-Progress sessions, the room set up includes:

-- Round tables set for 10 persons each
+• Round tables set for 10 persons each

-- One standing podium
+• One standing podium

 For Discussion Groups, the room set up includes:

-- Tent cards with names of Discussion Group moderator and each of the Discussion Group participants
+• Tent cards with names of Discussion Group moderator and each of the Discussion Group participants

-- Limited perimeter seating for audience members to observe the discussion on a first-come, first-served basis
+• Perimeter seating for audience members to observe the discussion on a first-come, first-served basis

-For day-long programs, the room set up includes:
+For Day-Long Programs, the room set up includes:

-- Schoolroom seating (rows of narrow tables for notetaking with chairs facing front of a room; center aisle)
+• Schoolroom seating (rows of narrow tables for notetaking with chairs facing front of a room; center aisle)

-- Head table and podium
+• Head table and podium

-- Tent cards with names of moderator and each of the presenters
+• Tent cards with names of moderator and each of the presenters

 Assistance inside the room